alexvoronov/gn-uppertester/README.md

 This is an Upper Tester Application for [geonetworking](https://github.com/alexvoronov/geonetworking) library to participate in ETSI Plugtest on Intelligent Transportation Systems - Cooperative Mobility Services Event 4 ([ITS CMS4](http://www.etsi.org/news-events/events/846-plugtests-2015-itscms4)).
 Message set for this Upper Tester Application is defined in [ETSI TR 103 099](http://webapp.etsi.org/workprogram/Report_WorkItem.asp?WKI_ID=42425) "Architecture of conformance validation framework".

 ### Usage
 This is an Upper Tester Application for [geonetworking](https://github.com/alexvoronov/geonetworking) library.
 That library is not on Maven Central, so you have to install it in some repository you have access to.
-The easiest way is to install to your local repository (the one that is usually in your home folder):
+The easiest way is to install to your local repository (wherever Maven has it).
+Just download anywhere and run `mvn install`:

 ```
 git clone https://github.com/alexvoronov/geonetworking.git